Money mules: how we’re protecting our customers from financial fraud

 Given the success of the initiative, the bank, together with the City of London Police, has agreed to enter an ongoing partnership to continue their fight against the fraudsters.

-And aside from our partnership with City of London police, we were also the first organisation in Europe to introduce state-of-the-art, fraud prevention technology.
+And aside from our partnership, we were also the first organisation in Europe to introduce state-of-the-art, fraud prevention technology.
 To date, this technology has helped protect our thousands of telephone customers from telephone scams.

-Liz is the Retail Bank Fraud & Financial Crime Director.
-She has held a number of senior roles in Lloyds Banking Group, mainly in the Retail Bank, across credit cards, customer services, transformation as well as integrations & divestments.
+Liz has held a number of senior roles in Lloyds Banking Group, mainly in the Retail Bank, across credit cards, customer services, transformation as well as integrations & divestments.

 Related content